KoichiYasuoka/UniDic2UD/README.md

 pip3.7 install unidic2ud
 ```

-Use `python3.7` command in Cygwin64 instead of `python`.
+Use `python3.7` command in Cygwin64 instead of `python` (even for downloading dictionaries).
 For installing in old Cygwin (32-bit), try to use [mecab-cygwin32](https://github.com/KoichiYasuoka/mecab-cygwin32) instead of [mecab-cygwin64](https://github.com/KoichiYasuoka/mecab-cygwin64).

 ## Author